FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 excerpt_separator: "<!--more-->"
 ---

-In this tutorial, we’ll build a basic Django web application which does user registration and authentication via FusionAuth, an authentication platform with some unique features.
+In this tutorial, we'll build a basic Django web application which does user registration and authentication via FusionAuth, an authentication platform with some unique features.

 <!--more-->

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/headerimage.png" alt="Header Image" class="img-fluid" figure=false %}

-The application itself will be very simple: it will let users put in their birthdays and keep this “secret” information safe for them, but with these basics in place, you’ll see how FusionAuth works and can extend the application to do whatever you need.
+The application itself will be very simple: it will let users put in their birthdays and keep this “secret" information safe for them, but with these basics in place, you'll see how FusionAuth works and can extend the application to do whatever you need.
 You can, as always, [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-python-django).

 ## What do you need to follow this tutorial?

-We’ll explain nearly everything that we use, but we expect you to have:
+We'll explain nearly everything that we use, but we expect you to have:
 -   Basic Python knowledge and a Python environment set up
 -   Preferably basic Django knowledge (or knowledge of a similar web framework such as Flask)
--   Docker and Docker-Compose set up as we’ll set up FusionAuth using these.
+-   Docker and Docker-Compose set up as we'll set up FusionAuth using these.

-It’ll also help if you know the basics of OAuth or authentication in general.
+It'll also help if you know the basics of OAuth or authentication in general.

 ## Why FusionAuth?

-Django has a mature authentication system by default, but it isn’t perfect.
-For example, “social login” (the “log in with Google/Facebook/GitHub/Twitter” functionality) isn’t handled by Django by default.
-You can use the [django-all-auth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you’re already adding complexity to your project.
-Soon you’ll want to add more functionality, such as resetting passwords, forgotten passwords, and more.
+Django has a mature authentication system by default, but it isn't perfect.
+For example, “social login" (the “log in with Google/Facebook/GitHub/Twitter" functionality) isn't handled by Django by default.
+You can use the [django-all-auth](https://django-allauth.readthedocs.io/en/latest/) package to add this, but now you're already adding complexity to your project.
+Soon you'll want to add more functionality, such as resetting passwords, forgotten passwords, and more.

 Nearly every web app needs authentication and authentication is more complicated than it seems at first.
-Therefore, it’s a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to a project whose only job is handling authentication.
+Therefore, it's a great time to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) - instead of trying to build out your own authentication and authorization functionality, delegate this to a project whose only job is handling authentication.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/privateinfo-fusionauth.png" alt="Important private data goes in FusionAuth.
 Everything else in Django." class="img-fluid" figure=false %}